Zouizoui78/save-manager/README.md

 An SKSE plugin that removes and optionally compresses old saves files every time the player saves.

-By default save files are removed until only the 10 most recent remain (based on modification time).
+By default save files are removed until only the 10 most recent remain (based on save number).

-If compression is enabled, the saves are compressed into zip files (one per pair of save + skse cosave) before being removed.
+If compression is enabled, the saves are compressed into zip files (one zip per { save + skse cosave } pair) before being removed.

 ## Why